Who Invented The Compass

 The importance of the compass is well known.
 The invention of the compass is one of the best in the millennium.
 However, there exist various uncertainties about the inventors of the compass.
 It is said to be invented during the Han Dynasty of China between 300 and 200 BC.
 The exact date is unknown.
 It was invented more than 2000 years ago and was used for navigational purposes during the Song Dynasty.

 The invention of Compass in different regions of the World

-From noteworthy Chinese literary references, the use and invention of compass has been found.
+From noteworthy Chinese literary references, the use and invention of the compass have been found.
 It was known as the south governor.
 It was made of lodestone which is a naturally magnetized ore of iron.
-Lodestone is made from magnetite and thus it aligned with the magnetic fields of the Earth.
-Before navigation the compass was used for various other purposes like geomancy, fortune telling and various principles of Feng Shui.
-Later the Chinese learned how the compass can be used to measure direction and during the Song Dynasty it was used for navigational purposes.
-They saw an iron south pointing fish floating itself towards the south and understood the concept of direction finding
+Lodestone is made from magnetite and thus is aligned with the magnetic fields of the Earth.
+Before navigation, the compass was used for various other purposes like geomancy, fortune-telling, and various principles of Feng Shui.
+Later the Chinese learned how the compass can be used to measure the direction and during the Song Dynasty, it was used for navigational purposes.
+They saw an iron south-pointing fish floating itself towards the south and understood the concept of direction-finding

 2. Medieval Europe